abdulrauf511/ToDo-App/README.md

 bash
 Copy code
 npm start
-Open http://localhost:3000 to view it in your browser.
+Open http://localhost:3000 or your personalized localhost port to view it in your browser.

-Built With
+**Built With**
 React - A JavaScript library for building user interfaces.
 Tailwind CSS - A utility-first CSS framework.
 Project Structure